ematsushita/midterm-wiki-maps/planning/bugs.md

 [ ] update ERD to  include lat/lng

+[ ] when not logged in, maps should display under "explore other lists"

 ## Enhancements

 [ ] The edit point button does not hide the form when you click it again